rickellis/Arch-Linux-Install-Guide/README.md

 * UEFI is the modern replacement for Legacy BIOS.

+If you are curious as to why I use Arch you can read __[Why Arch](https://github.com/rickellis/Arch-Linux-Install-Guide/blob/master/why-arch.md)__.

 ---

 Before you begin you must prepare your installation media and make sure your BIOS is configured correctly: